 If you absolutely must see a sloth, visiting one of the many animal rescue centers in Costa Rica is a worthwhile option.
-(This is an especially good idea if you’re visiting Costa Rica with children or toddlers, who might not have the patience for long walks through the jungle!)
+(This is an especially good idea if you’re visiting Costa Rica with kids, who might not have the patience for long walks through the jungle!)
 The entrance fees help support the care and rehabilitation of animals so they can be released back into the wild.

 And, you’re virtually guaranteed to see and learn about Costa Rica’s sloths.

 Here are some popular reserves and rescue centers where you can see a sloth in Costa Rica:

 - Sloth Sanctuary of Costa Rica (near Cahuita, Limón): Founded in 1992, this is Costa Rica’s original sloth sanctuary.

 - Toucan Rescue Ranch (near San Isidro, Heredia): Just north of San José, Toucan Rescue Ranch is among the most respected names in animal rehabilitation and release.